qtproject/pyside-pyside-setup/sources/shiboken6/doc/shibokengenerator.rst

     If a class has an isNull() const method, it will be used to compute the value of boolean casts (see :ref:`bool-cast`).

+``--lean-headers``
+    Forward declare classes in module headers instead of including their class headers where possible.

 .. _use-operator-bool-as-nb-nonzero:

 ``--use-operator-bool-as-nb_nonzero``